Apply

 3 Strong Letters of Recommendation from faculty, mentors, and/or work supervisors who know them well and can attest to their ability to be successful.
 (We recommend at least 2 come from faculty if possible.) *PLEASE NOTE: Applicants do not have the option of selecting "Offline" as an option for their recommender.
 ALL letters of recommendation must be submitted electronically.

-1. Why do you want to be a Marriage and Family Therapist?
-Why this profession instead of other mental health professions?
+- Why do you want to be trained as a Marriage and Family Therapist at BYU?
+Why MFT instead of other mental health professions?
+We assume all applicants want to help people; please add more information and context about you specifically and why MFT at BYU.

-3. Tell us about a time you worked hard for something, and failed.
-How did you handle that and what did you learn from that experience?
+- Tell us about a time you worked hard for something and failed.
+How did you handle the situation and what did you learn from that experience?

 Some experience within a 1) Human Services and/or Clinical Context OR 2) Research Experience under the direction of any faculty mentor or within the context of a class (Note: Please, do not list church mission experiences here)